gptscript-ai/clio/README.md

-# Clio - Your friendly and safe CLI Assistant
+# Clio - Your friendly and safe CLI Copilot

 Clio is an AI-powered assistant designed to help you with DevOps-related tasks using CLI programs.
 It leverages OpenAI's capabilities to provide intelligent assistance directly from your command line.